In response to the spread of coronavirus (COVID-19), MHCLG has published guidance for acquiring authorities on compulsory purchase matters.

 Return of documents to acquiring authorities

-Where it is necessary for the MHCLG Planning Casework Unit (PCU) to return CPO documents to acquiring authorities and where this cannot be done electronically, PCU will contact the acquiring authority to agree where documents should be sent.
+Where it is necessary for the DLUHC Planning Casework Unit (PCU) to return CPO documents to acquiring authorities and where this cannot be done electronically, PCU will contact the acquiring authority to agree where documents should be sent.

 Decisions remitted back to acquiring authorities